Vatuu/silent-hill-decomp/docs/Analysis Guide.md

 ### Parsing structs/function definitions from C headers

 Ghidra includes the ability to parse C headers into datatypes that are usable in the disassembly.
-However, it is unable to match functions with the function definitions from the header by itself, requiring a script is to make use of them.
+However, it is unable to match functions with the function definitions from the header by itself, requiring a script to make use of them.

 - Copy the [silent-hill-decomp.prf](/tools/ghidra_scripts/silent-hill-decomp.prf) file from the repo to Ghidra's `parserprofiles` folder.